justinethier/cyclone/docs/Lazy-Sweeping.md

 # Sweeping

-      // Use the object's mark to determine if we keep it.
-      // Need to check for both colors because:
+Sweep walks an entire heap page, freeing all unused slots along the way.
+The algorithm itself is mostely unchanged except that to identify an unused object we need to check for two colors:

-      // - Objects that are either newly-allocated or recently traced are given
-      //   the alloc color, and we need to keep them.
+- Objects that are either newly-allocated or recently traced are given the allocation color and we need to keep them.
-      // - If the collector is currently tracing, objects not traced yet will
-      //   have the trace/clear color.
-We need to keep any of those to make sure
-      //   the collector has a chance to trace the entire heap. if (//mark(p) != markColor &&
+- If the collector is currently tracing, objects not traced yet will have the trace/clear color.
+We need to keep any of those to make sure the collector has a chance to trace the entire heap.

-          mark(p) != thd->gc_alloc_color &&
+      if (mark(p) != thd->gc_alloc_color &&
-          mark(p) != thd->gc_trace_color) { //gc_color_clear)
+          mark(p) != thd->gc_trace_color) {
-This makes sweep slightly more expensive because now to determine if an object is garbage it needs to make sure it is not using the allocation color or the white color (remember, we only want to free purple objects, but that color value changes each GC cycle).
-I think this will be acceptable though because it allows us to only sweep when necessary (IE, a heap does not need to be swept at all during a GC cycle if we don’t need the space) and when we sweep we will only iterate over one heap object.
+        ... // Free slot p
+      }

 # Starting a Major Collection

 The existing GC tracked free space and would start a major GC once the amount of available heap memory was below a threshold.
 We continue to use the same strategy with lazy sweeping, but during a slow allocation the mutators also check how many heap pages are still free.
 If that number is too low we trigger a new GC cycle.

 # Results